michaelkpfeifer/michaelkpfeifer.github.io/_posts/2024-03-09-the-order-of-arguments-in-left-folds.markdown

 Apparently, it is more common to pass in the current accumulator as the first argument of the combining function.
 However, I cannot see any reason why this should be the preferred way of doing things.

+**Conclusion**

+There is not much of a conclusion.
+The only recognizable pattern is that most functional languages take the combining function as first argument, the initial value as second argument, and the collection as last argument.
+But then, even in those functional languages, the order of arguments in the combining functino differs.